 - Demonstrate fundamental understanding of AC/DC electrical circuits and Ohm's Law. - Demonstrate fundamental understanding of fluid power, both hydraulic and pneumatics.
-Recognize, maintain and troubleshoot various hydraulic and pneumatic industrial systems. - Demonstrate fundamental understanding of AC/DC electrical motors, overloads, starters and control systems.
+Recognize, maintain and troubleshoot various hydraulic and pneumatic industrial systems.

+- Demonstrate fundamental understanding of AC/DC electrical motors, overloads, starters and control systems.
 Recognize, maintain, install and troubleshoot various electric motors and their control circuits.
 Demonstrate how a Variable Frequency Drive (VFD) works and its usefulness in today's industry. - Identify the importance of Programmable Logic Controllers (PLC) in the application of Industrial Automation.
-Develop the skills needed to write basic PLC logic programs, troubleshoot automation issues and apply installation procedures for PLCs. - Demonstrate knowledge of various components and functions of Industrial Instrumentation and Process Controls. - Demonstrate the basic print reading skills and industrial/commercial common practices for: installations, wiring sizing, conduit sizing and bending, panel building.
-Develop an understanding of the National Electric Code (NEC). - Demonstrate basic welding and burning skills. - Demonstrate the skills needed to troubleshoot, diagnose and solve issues with electrical and mechanical industrial equipment and components.
+Develop the skills needed to write basic PLC logic programs, troubleshoot automation issues and apply installation procedures for PLCs. - Demonstrate knowledge of various components and functions of Industrial Instrumentation and Process Controls - Describe and demonstrate the basics of print reading skills and industrial/commercial common practices for: installations, wiring sizing, conduit sizing and bending, panel building.
+Develop an understanding of the National Electric Code (NEC). - Demonstrate basic welding and burning skills. - Demonstrate the skills needed to troubleshoot, diagnose and solve issues with electrical and mechanical industrial equipment and components. - The Capstone; combine, demonstrate and utilize all of the learned skills into assembling an automated system process, culminating with the Flexible Manufacturing System trainer (FMS).